kaapstorm/pregnant_justice/src/08_the_gun_in_the_safe.rst

 "Hey," defended Louise, "these guys are never going to get it.
 How can they?
 Look where they come from.
 'Good ol' boys'?
 The 'kind of man you can have a beer with'?"
 Louise made scare quotes with her fingers.
-"We all know that means, right?
+"We all know what that means, right?
 It means the kind of guy who reckons 'the ladyfolk' are unfathomable.
 So why would a man ever even try to understand what it's like to have an invader inside you?---Did any of you ever do philosophy at college?"